JasonKeene7/JasonKeene7/README.md

   I have three major projects written in HTML, CSS, and JavaScript:
   First one is a joystick -- in the loosest sense -- the ball position can be updated by moving some sliders or entering XY-coordinates manually.
   The second is a 0-1 logic analyser, using the canvas, timer functionality, and a bit of JQuery, where you can create and assign state changes to named lines with options to add signal propegation delay; change line color to represent HIGH or LOW signals with the option to both pick the colors and to add hysterisis; there's also functionality for adding logic lines, only added AND and OR gates, only the AND is glitchless (for all I know).
 This project is also what first prompted me to carefully scan a code library, needed *eval()* to change the website layout with JS.
-  My 2020 capstone project used a webpage to both display and send commands to a rover, which worked for the most part.
+  My 2020 Capstone Project used a webpage to both display and send commands to a rover, which worked for the most part.
 Forgot to reopen threads for the Arduino Ethernet Sheild, think that's what caused the robot to spazz out every so often, think I had to reset the entire program ocasionally too...

 - CSS
   Natural progression from HTML, figured it more useful for website styling for keeping most settings in a single file.
 Took a month or two learning CSS after going through the HTML tutorial.

 > JavaScript
   Again, natural leadup from HTML, thook a few months learning that too.
-Thinking back,
+  Thinking back, I tended to split my JS files based on functionality as if I was coding classes, long before I had any clue of C++ -- good on me I guess.

   - Node JS
+  My first exposure to server-side programming, did not go very deep as I only needed it for my 2020 Capstone Project as an inbetween for my Arduino and webpage.
+Took *4-weeks* to even become aware of the terms server-side and client-side programming.